ai-traders/ide/README.md

 `/ide/identity`, defaults to `HOME`
 * `IDE_WORK`, what on localhost should be mounted into container as `/ide/work`, this is your working copy, your project repository;
 defaults to current directory.
-Thanks to this, a container can see your working copy so that is has code to work on, and you can see any container's work result (code changes).
+Thanks to this, your project's code is visible inside the container (so its has code to work on) and you can see any container's work result (code changes).
 * variables only for **docker driver**:
   * `IDE_DOCKER_IMAGE`, the only required setting, docker image (or in the future maybe openstack image) to use